pkeilbach/htwg-practical-nlp/docs/faq.md

 ### Is this an online course?

 No, this is a hybrid course.
 There will be a few in-person lectures in Konstanz.

-The online lectures will be conducted through HTWG Webex.
+It will be announced individually which lectures will be held in-person and which will be held online.

+### Is it mandatory to attend the lectures?

+No. Attending the lectures is voluntary - but of course highly recommended and encouraged!
+If you are more comfortable with self-study, feel free to go through the course materials at your own pace.

+Note that if you go this way, it is even more important to actively engage in GitHub discussions and exchange with your fellow students.

+As of now, the only requirement to be admitted to the exam is to give a presentation.

 ### What communication channels do we use?